ASDAFF/media.docbar/README.md

 How to install?
 ============
-Download .zip and unpack it to %BitrixRoot%/bitrix/components/
+Download .zip, unpack it and put the folder "alkom" in "%BitrixRoot%/bitrix/components/"

 How to use?